-As such, electrons can easily transition between bound state and free state.
+Electrons can easily transition between bound state and free state.
 As such, electrons in metals are shared over large distances, and there are many electrons readily available to move under an applied field, or difference in electron density.
 That's why metals conduct well.

-4.13 Insulators
+3.13 Insulators